-- Translate Address and Port by ALG - Share Local Resources on the Internet by Virtual Servers - Open Ports Dynamically by Port Triggering - Make Applications Free from Port Restriction by DMZ - Make Xbox Online Games Run Smoothly by UPnP
+- Translate Address and Port by ALG - Share Local Resources over the Internet by Virtual Server - Open Ports Dynamically by Port Triggering - Make Applications Free from Port Restriction by DMZ - Make Xbox Online Games Run Smoothly by UPnP

-10. 1.
+8. 1.
 Translate Address and Port by ALG